LalatenduMohanty/chess-pgn-recorder/DESIGN_DOC.md

 - After black's move → Game saves with complete move pair
 - Prompts remind users of this option
 - System provides feedback on how many moves were recorded

+Users can also press **Ctrl+C** at any point:
+- Program catches KeyboardInterrupt gracefully
+- If moves are recorded, offers to save before exiting
+- Second Ctrl+C immediately exits without saving
+- Clean exit message displayed

 ---